 Modern jobs (as in post-industrialist ones) have amplified the dichotomy between generalism and specialism.
 By making specialization a key for a successful career prospect, constantly pushing for overly specific tasks, one could sometimes only apply if they were truly specialized in that one item of work.

 The creative and marketing industries have always been kind of an outlier regarding these conditions, but in recent decades we’ve seen an overspecialization there, as well.
 Retail design architects, iOS app designers, Facebook Ads Specialists, you get the idea.
 Various tasks competing against each other for dominance and stability.
-Even though XR is a fairly new industry, taking its first toddler steps in search for a wider audience, its people are not.
+Even though extended reality is a fairly new industry, taking its first toddler steps in search for a wider audience, its people are not.
 They all come from different backgrounds, carrying over various specialties and skills from a variety of fields, mostly from well-defined environments and industries.

 But, what happens if the environment you find yourself in keeps changing constantly?
 We’ve been entranced by the constant VR technology leaps, for example, that we oftentimes forget that the vast majority of people have yet to experience their first immersive journey in the virtual realm.
-Almost every single business that works in Extended Reality didn’t exist just 5 years ago.
+Almost every single business that works in extended reality didn’t exist just 5 years ago.
 And, with every new announcement, development, headset, or SDK, all of them struggle to keep up the pace.
 It’s all very exciting at first, but it can get really tiring, really soon, when you’re constantly trying to play catch-up.

 So, how can you cope with a landscape that is in constant motion, expanding in all directions (or dimensions, if you will), at the pace of a supercharged toddler going through childhood at mind-boggling speeds?

-The generalist approach
+The generalist approach to extended reality industry

 Well, if you’re a generalist, you’ve probably already understood by now that you can’t.
 It’s physically and mentally exhausting—not to mention next to impossible—to try and comprehend every single aspect, of every single technological change out there.
 Trying to stay up to speed is one thing, but really gathering a deep understanding of everything would probably require a few lifetimes (and would, technically, make you a specialist, sorry).